The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

 \textbf{Proof}: If we choose co-ordinates such that $p\in\mathcal{I}^-$ lies at the south pole then it is clear from Figure \ref{fig:deSitter} that this point is not timelike connected to the north pole on $\mathcal{I}^+$.

 Now suppose $q\in\mathcal{I}^+$ does not lie at the north pole.
-The following construction is illustrated in figure \ref{fig:deSittercompositepath}.
+The following construction is illustrated in Figure \ref{fig:deSittercompositepath}.
 Consider the null geodesic with past endpoint at $p$ and whose angular co-ordinates pass through those of $q$.
-In other words, in the $S^d$ part of the spacetime, we follow the great circle from the south pole which passes through the projection of $q$ onto $S^{d}$ before reaching the north pole.
-We denote by $q'$ the point corresponding to the projection of $q$ which we reach along this null geodesic in the full spacetime.
+In other words, in the $S^d$ part of the compactified spacetime we follow the great circle from the south pole to the point which is the projection of $q$ onto $S^{d}$.
+We denote by $q'$ the point we reach in the full spacetime (so the projection at $q'$ onto $S^d$ is the same as the projection from $q$).
 At $q'$ we switch to a timelike path ending at $q$ which remains at a constant point on $S^d$.
-We then smooth this path so as to obtain a timelike curve from $p$ to $q$ \cite[Propositions 2.20, 2.23]{DiffTop}.
+We can then modify the full path so as to obtain a smooth timelike curve from $p$ to $q$ \cite{DiffTop}. \qedsymbol

-Hence the only point on $\mathcal{I}^+$ which cannot be reached from $p$ using a timelike curve is the antipodal point (the north pole in this case). \qedsymbol

-This behaviour is the same as was observed for Minkowski spacetime in \cite{PCMD}.
-This tells us that for asymptotically de Sitter spcaetimes, the Penrose property is equivalent to the following analogue of the background Minkowski version of the Penrose property (definition \ref{defn:PenroseConformal}): \begin{definition} [Penrose Property - background de Sitter version] Let $(M,g)$ be an asymptotically de Sitter spacetime with conformal compactification $(\tilde{M},\tilde{g})$.
-Then $(M,g)$ satisfies the \text{background de Sitter version of the Penrose property} if there is no de Sitter conformal metric on $\tilde{M}$ such that $\tilde{g}<\tilde{\eta}$. \end{definition}